lendres/DigitalProduction.Units/README.md

 // Conversion.\
 result = unitConverter.ConvertUnits(value, inUnits, "ft", out double convertedValue);

 ## User Interface
 A companion package exists which adds user interface components (see ThunderUnitsMauiUI).

 ## History
 Originally created by Robert Harwood (<robharwood@runbox.com>) and posted as open-sourced on Code Project.
 The original page has been lost over time.
 This version has been updated to work with newer .Net language features.
 It was also modified to improve and simplify the code.

-# ThunderUnitsMauiUI - User Interface Components
+# MauiUI - User Interface Components
 A library of components for interacting with the units library.
 This package adds view models and views for .Net Maui.
 It can be used directly from a NuGet package, or the source code can be used and modified as required.

-# Units Conversion Demo
+# Demo
 Demonstration project for the library and user interface components.